 Analyzing existing systems for security vulnerabilities

-Developing new systems if necessary
+Developing new systems, if necessary

-Being well-versed in system integration processes, essential for executing complex projects involving large systems
+Being well-versed in system integration processes, essential for executing complex projects involving large systems and integrating multiple systems within an organization's infrastructure

 Identifying potential issues and developing strategies to mitigate risks in system architectures